George Lynch (musician): Recent activities

 Lynch announced plans for a documentary film titled Shadowtrain: Under A Crooked Sky about the destruction of the Native American community in the fall of 2011.
 A crowdfunding campaign was launched in March 2013 to complete the project.
 The movie was still a work in progress as of late 2014.

 Lynch assembled Shadowtrain, featuring documentary filmmaker and drummer Vincent Nicastro, Pueblo Native American vocalist Gregg Analla (Tribe of Gypsies, Slaviour, Seventhsign), ex-Lynch Mob bassist Gabe Rosales, and keyboardist Donnie Dickman.

 Lynch's all-star project with vocalist/bassist Doug Pinnick and drummer Ray Luzier, known as KXM, released its debut album in 2014.

 Lynch announced another project titled The Infidels, featuring Pancho Tomaselli, Sal Rodriguez, and rapper Sen Dog.

-Lynch completed an album with Stryper frontman Michael Sweet, titled Only to Rise, which was released on January 27, 2015, on Frontiers Records under the name Sweet & Lynch.
-The recording lineup features James Lomenzo and Brian Tichy on bass and drums.
-The duo released a second album, Unified, on November 10, 2017.
+Lynch co-founded the supergroup Sweet & Lynch with Stryper frontman Michael Sweet.
+Their first album, titled Only to Rise, was released on January 27, 2015, on Frontiers Records.
+The recording lineup features James Lomenzo (formerly of White Lion and Megadeth) on bass, and Brian Tichy (formerly of Whitesnake and Foreigner) on drums.
+The duo released a second album, Unified, on November 10, 2017, followed by Heart & Sacrifice in 2023.

 Lynch teamed up with Living Colour vocalist Corey Glover to form the side project Ultraphonix, releasing the album Original Human Music in 2018.

 In 2019, Lynch reunited with former Dokken bassist Jeff Pilson in the band The End Machine.
 The band released their self-titled debut in 2019 and their second album, The End Machine: Phase 2, in 2021.
 According to a 2021 interview with Pariah Burke, the band represents an intentional return to Lynch's classic sound.
 In 2020, the album Dirty Shirley was released, preceded by two singles.

 In 2023, Lynch released a side project called The Banishment, a collaboration between George Lynch, programmer and multi-instrumentalist Joe Haze, and vocalist Devix Szell.
 On March 10, The Banishment released their debut album, Machine And Bone.
 The album features a duet titled "Max Pain" with Szell and Richard Patrick of FILTER, "The Dread" by Jason Charles Miller (produced by Stewart Cararas), and the song "Terror" by Tommy Victor from PRONG.
 To promote the project, The Banishment recorded an official music video for one of the tracks titled "Got What You Wanted."
 The video was directed by Devix Szell and produced by Sabrina Oertle.